The double-slit diffraction experiment

 A double-slit experiment that produces a central diffraction band allows for a sufficiently accurate estimation of the fringe spacing, δ (see Fig. 2A).
 Even without direct access to the experimental setup, a scholar can determine the distance D between the slits and the screen (or camera) by substituting the estimated δ—along with its uncertainty—and the known experimental parameters λ (wavelength) and d (slit separation) into the standard diffraction relation:

 (B) The Fast Fourier Transform (FFT) spectrum of the simulated double-slit diffraction pattern.
-The Y-axis of the spectrum represents the power associated with periodic components in the diffracted light.
+The Y-axis of the spectrum Fig. 2B, represents the power associated with periodic components in the diffracted light.
 The X-axis corresponds to their spatial frequencies.

 The prominent spectral peak at 63.6 Hz arises from the periodic structure of the interference pattern, determined by the fringe spacing δ produced by diffraction and interference through the two slits.